Sovereign Grace Churches: Maryland State Senate committee hearings (March 2016)

 Mayo also testified that her "husband had contemporaneous records from the 1980s that refuted the allegations."
 Mayo said, at the close of her Senate Committee testimony, "I was burned by sexual abuse in the early 70s; we’re being burned by the false accusation of it now.
 An internet lynch mob can go on forever, but the law should protect innocent people from legal charges they can’t defend, like those from the distant past.
 The current statute gives survivors sufficient time for litigation, and a lifetime to bring charges to criminal court.
 Survivors and non-survivors alike need legal protection.
 The law as it stands, does both.
 Until you’ve experienced your life ripped open by false accusations, please consider that what happened to us can happen to anyone.
 That puts this proposal squarely in the category of more-harm-than-good."
 Ennis said, during her Senate Committee testimony, that she was in favor of extending the statute of limitations for child sexual abuse, but that the proposed 2016 bill, SB 69, did not have "enough teeth" to prevent lawsuits based on false accusations against individuals or organizations.
-Pam Palmer, who organized the lawsuit and is also the mother of plaintiff Renee Palmer Gamby, was present and testified at the March 8, 2016 Maryland Senate Committee Hearing in favor of SB 69.
+Pam Palmer, who organized the lawsuit and is also the mother of plaintiff Renee Palmer Gamby, was present and testified at the March 8, 2016, Maryland Senate Committee Hearing in favor of SB 69.
 They died in committee following the hearing.
 The following year a new bill, HB 642, was introduced and passed by the Maryland State Legislature.
-HB 642, the first bill of its kind to be supported by the Catholic Church in Maryland, extended the statute of limitations to 20 years after the age of majority, but makes it much more difficult to implicate a church or civic organization in a child sex abuse civil suit after the plaintiff turns 25.
+HB 642, the first bill of its kind to be supported by the Catholic Church in Maryland, extended the statute of limitations to 20 years after the age of majority but makes it much more difficult to implicate a church or civic organization in a child sex abuse civil suit after the plaintiff turns 25.
 That bill was signed into law by Maryland Governor Larry Hogan on March 4, 2017.

-Washingtonian Magazine article
+Washingtonian magazine apology

-A story in Washingtonian Magazine, by Tiffany Stanley, dated February 14, 2016, highlights three families who were plaintiffs in the lawsuit and their involvement with Sovereign Grace Ministries.
+A 2016 story in the Washingtonian magazine by Tiffany Stanley highlights three families who were plaintiffs in the lawsuit and their involvement with Sovereign Grace Ministries.
 The article quotes Plaintiff's attorney, Susan Burke, saying that she "plans to file a new suit in Virginia against the Fairfax church on behalf of at least two plaintiffs."
-As of January 2018, two years later, no new lawsuit has been filed.

-Covenant Life apology

-Leaders of the Fairfax, Virginia, church accused in the lawsuit have "acknowledged the stories of abuse and issued a tearful apology to the families.... senior pastor Mark Mullery blamed the church’s model of reconciliation.
-'This resulted in the victim’s family being corrected when they should have been gently cared for as sufferers,'” he said, according to the Washingtonian Magazine article.
+According to the Washingtonian article, leaders of the formerly SGM-affiliated Covenant Life Church in Fairfax, Virginia that stood accused in the lawsuit (alongside Mahaney and SGM) have "acknowledged the stories of abuse and issued a tearful apology to the families...", going on to say that "senior pastor Mark Mullery blamed the church’s model of reconciliation... [which] resulted in the victim’s family being corrected when they should have been gently cared for as sufferers".